 If you have a complaint, or if you have questions regarding the proper process for addressing your complaint, you may contact:

 - Department of Student Affairs at 714-879-3901 ext.
 2311 or - Department of Academic Affairs at 714-879-3901 ext.
-1241 associated with the institution's compliance with academic program quality and accrediting standards.
-WSCUC is the agency that accredits Hope International University's academic programs.
+1241

 These contacts will provide guidance on the campus process for addressing your particular issue.